rtdevx/rtdevx.github.io/content/posts/training/Terraform/Terraform on AWS with SRE & IaC DevOps/02-terraform-basics/index.md

 - A <font color=#EBAC25>Terraform module</font> (usually the root module of a configuration) <font color=#EBAC25>can call other modules</font> to include their resources into the configuration
 - A module that has been called by another module is often referred to as a <font color=#EBAC25>child module</font>
 	- Child modules **can be called multiple times** within the same configuration and **multiple configurations can use the same child module**
-- In addition to modules from the local system, Terraform can load modules from a <font color=#EBAC25>public or private registry</font>
+- In addition to modules from the local system, Terraform can load modules from a <font color=#EBAC25>public or private</font> [registry](03-settings-providers-resources/#terraform-registry)
 	- It is therefore possible to publish modules for others to use and to use modules published by others
 ---
 ## >> Sources <<